ranbirdaefler/Covid19-BERT/README.md

 ## Additional files that were too big to push
 https://limewire.com/d/swG4V#Nu8ABipUhL

-This link leads to a download of the embeddings garnered via ProtBERT (as a .npy file) and the labels associated for classification.
-Additionally you can also find all the .fasta files (the ones from Kaggle)
+This link leads to a download of the embeddings generated via ProtBERT (as a .npy file) and the labels associated for classification.
+Additionally you can also find all the .fasta files (the ones from Kaggle) and the sparse embeddings for the per-site hydrophobicity index(also as a .npy file) with the associated labels

 ## Overview